-In November 2010, Clark County finished its first “Green Street” project by planting thousands of trees, shrubs and grasses along a 20-block section of NE 99th Street, immediately east of NE 117th Avenue/SR 503.
+In November 2010, Clark County finished its first “Green Street” project by planting thousands of trees, shrubs and grasses along a 20-block section of Northeast 99th Street, immediately east of Northeast 117th Avenue/SR 503.

-The NE 99th Street project relies on rain gardens to clean stormwater before it slowly soaks into the ground.
-Using plants is a natural way to treat stormwater pollution, which the Washington Department of Ecology has identified as the state’s No. 1 threat to urban water quality.
+The Northeast 99th Street project relies on rain gardens to collect and clean polluted storm runoff before it slowly soaks into the ground.
+Using plants is a natural way to treat stormwater, which the Washington Department of Ecology has identified as the state’s No. 1 threat to urban water quality.

-Public Works also used rain gardens at Luke Jensen Sports Park, 4000 NE 78th St., and build a series of rain gardens to improve water quality in the Mount Vista area north of Washington State University Vancouver.
+Public Works also used rain gardens at Luke Jensen Sports Park, 4000 Northeast 78th Street, and built a series of rain gardens to improve water quality in the Mount Vista area north of Washington State University Vancouver.

 Public Works is committed to using environmentally friendly construction where it is technically feasible and financially prudent.